WPBeginner

 Yes, you can.
 You can point your domain name to your hosting server.
 You can also keep both domain names pointing to the same website.

-We have a step by step guide on how to properly move a website to new domain name and setup redirects, so you don’t hurt your SEO.
+We have a step-by-step guide on how to properly move a website to a new domain name and set up redirects so you don’t hurt your SEO.

 4. Can I sell a domain name?

-Trading domain names is a multi-million dollar industry.
-Since domain names are so cheap, smart entrepreneurs are always looking for great domain name ideas to get their hands own.
+Trading domain names is a multi-million-dollar industry.
+Since domain names are so cheap, smart entrepreneurs are always looking for great domain name ideas to get their hands on.

 If you want to sell your domain name, then there are many marketplace websites like Sedo, GoDaddy, and others where you can list your domain for sale.

-Popular registrars like Domain.com also let you buy premium domains right from their domain search feature.
+Popular registrars like Domain.com and Network Solutions also let you buy premium domains right from their domain search feature.

 Related: See the best GoDaddy alternatives for buying domains.